You are Visitor # to Levittowners. COM

 "Levittowners" was the name given to the

-parents Dick & Betty Wagner, who moved
+young, post WWII families, like Dick & Betty Wagner, who moved

-out of a row house in Northeast
+out of a row house in Northeast Philly

-Philly in search of the American dream
+in search of the American dream of owing

-of owing their own single family home
+their own single family home with a

-with a yard.
-In post-WWII America,
+yard.
+In post-WWII America, Levittown,

-Levittown, PA represented a new lifestyle, in a "modern suburban planned
+PA represented a new lifestyle, in a

-community", and Levitt was the pioneer,
+Levitt was the pioneer, offering

-offering affordable homes to ordinary
+affordable homes to ordinary people.

-Levittown, PA was the
+Levittown, PA was the prototype of post-WWII Suburbia.

-prototype of post-WWII Suburbia.
-It was built from 1951
+It was built from 1951 to December 1957 by developer

-man was William J. Levittt.
-The community covered 22
+Levitt & Sons, whose front man was William J. Levittt.

-square miles and over 5,500 acres in lower Bucks County.
+acres in lower Bucks County.

 At the time, it was the largest suburban planned